sanchit1804/Code_Script/Data_Science/streamlit_ml_app/Readme.md

 A small Streamlit web application that allows users to **upload a CSV file**, **choose a machine learning model**, and **view model performance metrics interactively**.

-This fulfills the GitHub issue:

-> **"Build a small Streamlit app in `/Data_Science/` that allows uploading a CSV, choosing a model, and viewing metrics interactively."**

----

 ## 🚀 Features